theMHD-120/MicroLab-Spring2025/README.md

 Contents presented in the Microcontrollers Laboratory course at the Department of Computer Science Engineering (CSE), Shiraz University, Spring 2025. <br />
 The main objective of this course is to review basic topics in microcontrollers, familiarize with microcontroller programming, and provide a basic understanding of their various applications in the electronics industry (such as the Internet of Things (IoT), Quadcopter (helishot, ...) control, etc.); the main focus is on programming and coding microcontrollers (high-level instructions) for computational and control tasks.

-**Note: this repository only contains the programs written for each test and to access educational materials (slides, videos, etc.), visit the following links**
+**Note: this repository only contains the programs written for each test and to access educational materials (slides, videos, etc.), visit the following links ...**

 **Course Features:**
 - The Arduino framework (the <code>Arduino.h</code> library) is used to program both Arduino-based and ESP32-based development boards.